DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can also specify additional parameters for the action.
 See [Drag To Element Action Options](action-options.md#drag-to-element-action-options).

-> You can use the Test Editor to add this action to the test - you cannot record this action.
+> You can use the [Test](../../../../user-interface/test-editor.md) editor to add this action to the test - you cannot record this action.

 ## Select Text